-- The provider shall assure a counselor or LPHA completes a personal, medical, and substance use history for each beneficiary upon admission to treatment.
+- The provider shall ensure a counselor or LPHA completes a personal, medical, and substance use history for each beneficiary upon admission to treatment.

 - Assessment for all beneficiaries shall include at a minimum:

 - i.
-Drug/Alcohol use history;
+Drug/Alcohol use history

 - ii.
-Medical history;
+Medical history

 - iii.
-Family history;
+Family history

 - iv.
-Psychiatric/psychological history;
+Psychiatric/psychological history

 - v.
-Social/recreational history;
+Social/recreational history

 - vi.
-Financial status/history;
+Financial status/history

 - vii.
-Educational history;
+Educational history

 - viii.
-Employment history;
+Employment history

 - ix.
-Criminal history, legal status; and
+Criminal history

 - x.
+Legal status

+- xi.
 Previous SUD treatment history

-b.
-The medical director or LPHA shall review each beneficiary's personal, medical and substance use history if completed by a counselor.
+- b.
+The Medical Director or LPHA shall review each beneficiary's personal, medical, and substance use history if completed by a counselor within 30 calendar days of each beneficiary's admission to treatment date.

-9. Beneficiary Record.
+10. Beneficiary Record.

-- In addition to the requirements of 22 CCR § 51476(a), the provider shall: - a.
+- i.
+In addition to the requirements of 22 CCR § 51476(a), the provider shall: - a.
 Establish, maintain, and update as necessary, an individual beneficiary record for each beneficiary admitted to treatment and receiving services. - b.
 Each beneficiary's individual beneficiary record shall include documentation of personal information. - c.
 Documentation of personal information shall include all of the following: - i.
 Information specifying the beneficiary's identifier (i.e., name, number). - ii.
-Date of beneficiary's birth, the beneficiary's sex, race and/or ethnic background, beneficiary's address and telephone number, beneficiary's next of kin or emergency contact. - ii.
-Documentation of treatment episode information shall include documentation of all activities, services, sessions, and assessments, including but not limited to all of the following: - a.
-Intake and admission data, including, if applicable, a physical examination. - b.
+Date of beneficiary's birth, the beneficiary's sex, race and/or ethnic background, beneficiary's address and telephone number, and beneficiary's next of kin or emergency contact. - ii.
+Documentation of treatment episode information shall include documentation of all activities, services, sessions, and assessments, including, but not limited to all of the following: - a.
+Intake and admission data including, a physical examination, if applicable. - b.
 Treatment plans. - c.
 Progress notes. - d.
 Continuing services justifications. - e.
 Laboratory test orders and results. - f.
 Referrals. - g.
-Counseling notes. - h.
-Discharge plan. - i.
-Discharge summary. - j.
-Contractor authorizations for Residential Services. - k.
+Discharge plan. - h.
+Discharge summary. - i.
+Contractor authorizations for Residential Services. - j.
 Any other information relating to the treatment services rendered to the beneficiary.

-10. Medical Necessity and Diagnosis Requirements.
+11. Diagnosis Requirements.

 - i.
-The medical director or LPHA shall evaluate each beneficiary's assessment and intake information if completed by a counselor through a face-to-face review or telehealth with the counselor to establish a beneficiary meets medical necessity criteria. - a.
-The medical director or LPHA shall document separately from the treatment plan the basis for the diagnosis in the beneficiary's record within 30 calendar days of each beneficiary's admission to treatment date.
+The Medical Director or LPHA shall evaluate each beneficiary's assessment and intake information if completed by a counselor through a face-to-face review or telehealth with the counselor to establish a beneficiary meets the medical necessity criteria in Article III.B.2.ii. - a.
+The Medical Director or LPHA shall document separately from the treatment plan the basis for the diagnosis in the beneficiary's record within 30 calendar days of each beneficiary's admission to treatment date.